There are now 2 possible online modes for units:

 - Details for undergraduate courses

-- Students are able to (1) critically evaluate the concept of citizenship, including its historical and cultural meanings and emergent possibilities; (2) identify preferred pathways by which responsibilities as a citizen may be pursued; (3) exercise self-awareness that supports deep and receptive listening, meaningful connection with others, and humble collaboration; (4) identify and engage with key local, national and/or global organisations that support active citizenship; and (5) adopt mindful methodologies that emphasise values of equity, diversity and inclusion.
+Students are able to (1) critically evaluate the concept of active citizenship, including its historical and cultural meanings and its emergent possibilities; (2) identify preferred pathways for enacting civic participation and social change; (3) examine a social issue and its causes, including the opportunity to appreciate the influence of the wider social, cultural, economic and/or political contexts; (4) identify and evaluate key local, national and/or global individuals and/or orgnanisations that support active citizenship; and (5) demonstrate effective communication and respectful collaboration, and practice values of equity, diversity and inclusion.

 - Unit Coordinator(s)

 - Incidental student fees and charges are costs incurred by students as part of their studies at UWA that are in addition to their tuition fees (further information is available here or contact your Faculty Office).

 Participation in this unit will incur the following incidental fee(s):NA (estimated cost - NA).

 - Contact hours

 - Seminars: 2 hours per week for 12 weeks or 1 hour lecture and 1 hour tutorial in hybrid teaching mode to cater for changing circumstances

 - Please visit the McCusker Centre for Citizenship website to understand more about how this unit intersects with the broader mission and activities of the Centre: www.mccuskercentre.uwa.edu.au

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.